Board of Directors bylaws

 ARTICLE 4 - REGISTERED OFFICE

-The office can be transferred to any other location within the same département or a neighbouring département, by decision of the Board of Directors, subject to confirmation at the very next Ordinary General Meeting and, in any other case, via deliberation of the Extraordinary General Meeting.
+The office can be transferred to any other location in France by decision of the Board of Directors, subject to confirmation at the very next Ordinary General Meeting and, in any other case, via deliberation of the Extraordinary General Meeting.

 Should the Board of Directors proceed with such a transfer, in accordance with the law, the Board of Directors has authority to modify the Articles of Association accordingly.